Boundary marker: Gallery

-1754 German forest boundary stone set up in 1754; it marks one end of a line of 65 boundary stones between the Hanoverian state forest and the woods held in common by local villages.
+German forest boundary stone from 1754; it marks one end of a line of 65 boundary stones between the Hanoverian state forest and the woods held in common by local villages.
 The border was marked by order of George II of Great Britain who was also Elector of Hanover at that time.

 A boundary marker in Obdam, the Netherlands.
 It marks the boundary between Obdam and Hensbroek.

 Boundary marker (also banishing pole) in Schardam, the Netherlands, showing the coat of arms of Hoorn.

 Border stone in Mount Nuang hiking track.
 Marks the boundary between Selangor and Pahang, Malaysia.

 Modern boundary marker on the 49th parallel north designating the border between the United States and Canada.